canton7/fuelphp-casset/readme.md

 Casset::css('myfile.css', false, 'group_name');
 ```

-Groups can also be declared on the fly, as shown below.
-I can't think of why you'd want to do this, which is why the syntax is a little messy.
+Groups can also be declared on the fly, by specifying a group name which doesn't yet exist.
+The group is assumed to be enabled.
+You can also use a slightly more involved syntax for creating groups, which allows you to specify multiple files and whether the group is enabled, as shown below:

 ```php
 Casset::add_group('js', 'group_name', array('file1.js', array('file2.js', 'file2.min.js')), $enabled);